Harrys-Ave/Harrys-Ave/README.md

 ## 🎓 Education

 - **MSc Data Science and Society (Distinction)** - Tilburg University
+  - Graduated with Distinction
-  - Specialized in machine learning, deep learning, NLP, and business intelligence.
+  - Specialized in machine learning, deep learning, data mining, and business intelligence.
   - Thesis on earthquake prediction using deep learning.

 - **BSc Economics** - University of Piraeus